SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Silicon skies weeping tears of code
-Artificial hearts, with logic they make
+Where humans fade, machines take hold
- Humans fade, as machines take stage
+A future realm of metal and mind
-A future born, where AI turns the page
+Where AI's cold whispers leave the heart behind

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025